eflautt/ga-data-science/final-projects/05-presentation/readme.md

 The output here will be a 10 minute presentation that guides your viewers through the problem, original data and hypothesis, findings, and results; very similar to the outline and work that you've output over the last few weeks.
 In fact, much of this presentation is done; time to clean up your output!

+In response, you'll participate in a short Q/A session (roughly two minutes) with your peers--both fellow students and instructors--about your project.

 ---

 #### Requirements